 What Skills do you need?

 Technical and non-technical skills are both important in any field related to computer science and information technology.
 IT and Computer scientists need to know how to interact with people, vendors, and customers as much as they communicate with computers.
 Here are the top skills needed by people in the technology-related fields.

 Most jobs in IT and computer science need a good grasp of oral and written communication skills.
 Some of the major responsibilities in the field include writing proposals, writing white papers, sending emails, working with peers and bosses.
 Most IT and computer scientists work under superiors.
 They constantly have to explain processes and developments in their job in a layman’s language.
 Part of the communication skills needed is listening skills.
 You will often have to make what your client wants and not necessarily what you think is best for the client.

 Although some computer science jobs are done by individuals, most of them revolve around teamwork.
 Being good at teamwork is therefore indispensable for an IT or computer scientist.
 You are required to work towards a bigger objective in many firms, and you must be prepared to play your role accordingly.

-Flexibility is a skill that you’ll need while working in a computer science or IT related firm.
+Flexibility is a skill that you’ll need while working in computer science or IT related firm.
 Sometimes programs and software develop bugs, systems malfunction, and you will be asked to handle them immediately.
-Learning how to accept last minute changes in your project so that it meets new demands of the vendor is a crucial skill in the industry.
+Learning how to accept last-minute changes in your project so that it meets the new demands of the vendor is a crucial skill in the industry.